Wriveted/wriveted-api/README.md

 ALTER ROLE cloudrun with NOCREATEDB NOCREATEROLE;

 GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO cloudrun;
 GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public to cloudrun;

+alter default privileges in schema public grant SELECT, INSERT, UPDATE, DELETE on tables to cloudrun;
+alter default privileges in schema public grant USAGE, SELECT on sequences to cloudrun;
 ```

 ## Production Database Migrations